nijikokun/generate-schema/readme.md

 # JSON Object to JSON Schema

-Effortlessly convert your JSON Object to a basic JSON Schema template for quick documentation.
+Effortlessly convert your JSON Object to JSON Schema, Mongoose Schema, or a Generic template for quick documentation / upstart.

 Schema Outputs